Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusNamespaceKey.md

 ```

 ## DESCRIPTION
-The ** New-AzureRmServiceBusNamespace ** cmdlet RegenerateKeys a new  primary or secondary connection strings for the provided Namespace and AuthorizationRule.
+The **New-AzureRmServiceBusNamespace** cmdlet RegenerateKeys new primary or secondary connection strings for the specified Namespace and authorization rule.

 ## EXAMPLES